geotrev/bulba/README.md

 ## Browser Support

 UpgradedElement will work as-is in all major browsers, except IE11 and Opera Mini.
-The package won't include any polyfills on its own.

-If you need to polyfill, here are the features worth including:
+The package contains no polyfills.

+To polyfill the modern features, here are the necessary ones for at least IE11:

 - [Symbols](https://github.com/zloirock/core-js) (import via npm as `core-js/features/symbol`)
 - [Web Components](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs)

+## Performance

+Performance is taken seriously.
+Under the hood is a blazing fast [string-based renderer](https://github.com/geotrev/omdomdom) with a predictable batched rendering mechanism.

 ## Contribute